The best sources to get talent market data

-Career websites of companies advertise all job vacancies in their company.
-Usually in their career website they also advertise the benefits and perks of working in their company.
+Companies’ career websites list all job openings in their organization.
+Usually, on their career website, they also advertise the benefits and perks of working for their company.
 For example, Careers at Deloitte is the official global career page of Deloitte.
-It displays all job vacancies at Deloitte worldwide and displays the various benefits of working at their company.
+It displays all job openings at Deloitte worldwide and displays the various benefits of working at the company.

 Recruitment agency websites